Code-Institute-Submissions/nba-dashboard/README.md

 Another issue that seems related to the one above, or probably part of the same issue, when filtering the origin of the players by their country of origin, using Australia as an example, on the "Players by state" chart, it shows as if Australian players were also from some US state, which is obviously incorrect.
 When cross checking the data on the json file, the "players__player__birth_state" field, which indicates were US state the player is originary from, is empty (or "null") for aall the Australian players, so it is unknown where the chart is pulling the incorrect data from.
 This same issue also happens with some other countries different to Australia, but the same details as above apply for them.

+## Deployment

+This project has been built using the platform AWS Cloud9 and then pushed to a GitHub repository for version control.
+The project can be deployed via the following link: https://jk27.github.io/nba-dashboard/

+At this stage, there is no differences between the development and deployed versions.

+## Credits

+All data used for this page has been downloaded from the Sportradar US API (https://developer.sportradar.com), more specifically the NBA Trial version.

+All team logos used for this page, including the ones in the info windows of the map, were obtained from www.stickpng.com.

+The players images were sourced from the NBA stats official website, wwww.nba.com.

+All text content and design of the application belong to myself, Juan Carlos Martin.